Malakkhanim-Musayeva574/SQL-PORTFOLIO-PROJECTS/README.md

 # What are our top-tier single orders based on profitability?
-**Business goal;** Isolate the top single orders based on profitability using window functions to understand high-value customer purchasing behavior.
+**Business goal:** Isolate the top single orders based on profitability using window functions to understand high-value customer purchasing behavior.

 **SQL query:**
 ```sql